If you follow my blog then you will know that my fertility journey has not been an easy one.

 However, there are things you can do to improve your overall health and chances of getting pregnant and this is what I did.
 I also threw in a few herbal remedies that are “supposed” to improve egg quality and reproductive health.
 My view was, what is the harm in doing them anyway?

-Last summer before I got successfully pregnant, I purposely spent A LOT more time out in the garden sunbathing, plus I made sure my face had 30 minutes of sun exposure per day without sunblock and I also started taking a good quality Vitamin D supplement.
+Last summer before I got successfully pregnant, I purposely spent A LOT more time out in the garden sunbathing.
+Plus I made sure my face had 30 minutes of sun exposure per day without sunblock and I also started taking a good quality Vitamin D supplement (I use Liquid Vitamin D3 Drops by natures answer.

 So, get out into the sun more, leave your face or arms exposed for about 30 minutes per day without sunblock and get Vitamin D levels tested.
 Take a good quality supplement if your low on Vitamin D.